Edward Bates: Career

 Edward Bates served in the War of 1812 before moving to St. Louis, Missouri Territory, in 1814 with his older brother James, who started working as an attorney.
 Their eldest brother Frederick Bates was already in St. Louis by that time, where he had served as Secretary of the Louisiana Territory and Secretary of the Missouri Territory.

 Edward Bates studied the law with Rufus Easton and boarded with his family.
 Easton was Judge of the Louisiana Territory, the largest jurisdiction in U.S. history since the Louisiana Purchase.
 After being admitted to the bar, Bates worked as a partner with Easton.

 In 1817, the two organized the James Ferry, which ran from St. Charles, Missouri to Alton, Illinois.
 Easton had founded the latter town, naming it after his first son Alton.

 Bates's private practice partner was Joshua Barton, who was appointed as the first Missouri Secretary of State.
-Barton became infamous for fighting duels on Bloody Island (Mississippi River).
+Barton became infamous for fighting duels on Bloody Island.
 In 1816 Bates was the second to Barton in a duel with Thomas Hempstead, brother of Edward Hempstead, the Missouri Territory's first Congressional representative.
 The fight ended without bloodshed.
 Barton was killed in a duel on the island in 1823.

 Bates's first foray into politics came in 1820, with election as a member of the state's constitutional convention.
 He wrote the preamble to the state constitution.
 He was appointed as the new state's Attorney General.

 In 1822, Bates was elected to the Missouri House of Representatives.
 He was elected to the United States House of Representatives for a single term (1827–1829).
 Next, he was elected to the State Senate from 1831 to 1835, then to the Missouri House from 1835.
 He ran for the U.S. Senate, but lost to Democrat Thomas Hart Benton.